kboyd/Roc/README.md

 approaches in areas such as Machine Learning and Epidemiology.
 Scientists and researchers are the target audience of this software.

-The goal of this project is to provide software for evaluation curves that correctly implements the traditional and recent approaches in languages suited to each investigator's environment.
+The goal of this project is to provide software for evaluating ROC and PR curves that correctly implements the traditional and recent approaches using languages allowing for flexibility in each investigator's environment.

 Roc, the name of the software, is pronounced "rock" like its namesake, roc, an [enormous, legendary bird of